Term insurance premium payment due reminder on desk with calendar and phone

 • Provide a fresh medical declaration (sometimes a full check-up)

-However, revival approval is at the insurer’s discretion — they can reject it if your health risk has increased.
+• Revival approval is at the insurer’s discretion — if your health risk is higher now, they can reject revival

 Case Example

-If he had died in April before reviving the plan, his family would have received ₹0.
+👉 If he had died in April before revival, his family would have received ₹0.

 How to Avoid Missing Premiums

-• Enable Auto-Debit: Use NACH, credit card standing instruction, or UPI AutoPay.
+• Enable Auto-Debit: Use NACH, UPI AutoPay, or credit card standing instruction.

-• Set Multiple Reminders: Phone calendar, WhatsApp notes, email alerts.
+• Set Multiple Reminders: Mobile calendar, WhatsApp notes, insurer SMS alerts.

-• Pay Early: Don’t wait until the last day — avoid banking glitches.
+• Pay Early: Don’t wait till the last day — avoid banking glitches.

 Why It Matters

-Your term plan is the safety net for your family’s future.
-Even a short lapse can leave them financially exposed.
-Understanding grace periods, revival rules, and setting up auto-payments ensures your cover is never interrupted.
+Your term insurance is the financial backbone of your family’s future.
+Even a short lapse can destroy years of planning.
+By knowing grace period rules, revival conditions, and setting up auto-payments, you make sure your cover never breaks.

 Internal Links: